Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example

 By \cite[Proposition 2.1.(c)]{cps}, the map $\mathrm{Br}(Y'') \to \mathrm{Br}(X'')$ induced by $X'' \to Y''$ is surjective.
 Since $z'$ is orthogonal to $\mathrm{Br}(Y'')$, it follows that $Z'$ is orthogonal to $\mathrm{Br}(X'')$. \end{proof}

-\begin{rema} With a bit more work, one can produce a quadric bundle of relative dimension $2$ (instead of $3$) which does the job (for the purpose of Proposition \ref{quadrics}).
-Since we include Proposition \ref{quadrics} mainly for the simplicity of the construction compared to the one used in Proposition \ref{chatelet}, we will not go into details on this. \end{rema}
+With a bit more work, one can also produce a quadric bundle of relative dimension $2$ (instead of $3$) which does the job (for the purpose of Proposition \ref{quadrics}).
+Since we included Proposition \ref{quadrics} mainly for the simplicity of the construction compared to the one used in Proposition \ref{chatelet}, we will not go into details on this.